Lead Pipe Self-Service

 Effective January 1, 2022, the Lead Service Line Replacement and Notification Act (LSLRNA) (Public Act 102-0613) replaced the former lead materials inventory requirements found in the Illinois Environmental Protection Act at 415 ILCS 5/17/11.

 The first purpose of the LSLRNA is to require owners and operators of community water supplies to develop, implement, and maintain a comprehensive water service line material inventory and replacement plan.
 The lead service line replacement and notification requirements can be found at 415 ILCS 5/17.12.
-A well-developed materials inventory will allow communities to prioritize and strategize the replacement of known lead service lines within their water distribution system.
+A well-developed materials inventory will allow communities and water utilities to prioritize and strategize the replacement of known lead water service lines within their water distribution system.

 WHAT IS A WATER SERVICE LINE, AND WHO OWNS IT?

 A water service line is the pipe that runs from the public water main to a home or building's internal plumbing for potable use.
 In Park

 Forest, water service lines from the public water main, up to and including the exterior water shut off valve/buffalo box, are owned and maintained by the Village.
 Home and business owners, own and maintain the water service line from the outside water shut off valve/buffalo box into and throughout the home and/or business.